PAIRING DURABLE MATERIALS WITH A PLAYFUL KITCHEN DESIGN THAT TICKLES THE EYE AND PLAYS WITH CONVENTION

 The kitchen fronts come in six bold, striking nuances: white, blue, peach, green, red and brown.
 The colors can be combined according to personal taste, which adds to the kitchen’s distinctive character and expressive look.
 The material comes without surface treatment, making the design raw and honest in a tactile and textural way.
 The materials has traces from the production process and minimal scratches from the handling of the material.

-The doors, drawers, side panels and additions are all compatible with IKEA’s METOD products.
+The doors, drawers, side panels and additions are all compatible with the Reform Kitchen Cabinet System and IKEA’s METOD products.
 In addition, the doors and drawers are available with a push-function that comes without handles.

 The MATCH countertop is made from marble in a thickness of 20 mm.
 It’s cut from the marble types Calacatta Viola and Bianco Carrara, type C, and it has a radius of 2×2 mm on all edges.
 A recurring feature at the more flamboyant and luxurious end of design history, the classic and solid marble material takes on a new and contemporary appearance in Muller Van Severen’s inspiring design through an inviting, polished appearance, and as an elegant contrast to the more graphic HDPE material.